A Giambelli formula for classical $G/P$ spaces: Abstract

 \section{Abstract}

 Let $G$ be a classical complex Lie group, $P$ any parabolic subgroup of $G$, and $G/P$ the corresponding partial flag variety.
-We prove an explicit nonrecursive Giambelli formula which expresses an arbitrary Schubert class in $\HH^*(G/P)$ as a polynomial in certain special Schubert class generators; in the even orthogonal case this depends on the main result of \cite{BKT4}.
+We prove an explicit combinatorial Giambelli formula which expresses an arbitrary Schubert class in $\HH^*(G/P)$ as a polynomial in certain special Schubert class generators.
 Our formula extends to one that applies to the torus-equivariant cohomology ring of $G/P$ and to the setting of symplectic and orthogonal degeneracy loci.